bhauman/bhauman.github.com/_posts/2019-03-22-suppression-software.md

 have to be dropped at the end of a pandemic when a vaccine has been distributed.

-The possibilities for an applications that consume this information are
+The possibilities for applications that consume this information are
 endless:

 * A simple app on your phone could display your status as green yellow